-. . . . . . . . . . . .
 Forming an opinion and reporting on the financial statements

-Standard Summary and implications Concepts Underlying Financial Performance The revised conceptual framework is effective for fiscal years beginning on or after April 1, 2026 with earlier adoption permitted.
-The framework provides the core concepts and objectives underlying Canadian public sector accountingstandards.
-The ten chapter conceptual framework defines and elaborates on the characteristics of public sector entities and their financial reporting objectives.
+Concepts Underlying Financial Performance

+- The revised conceptual framework is effective for fiscal years beginning on or after April 1, 2026 with earlier adoption permitted. - The framework provides the core concepts and objectives underlying Canadian public sector accountingstandards. - The ten chapter conceptual framework defines and elaborates on the characteristics of public sector entities and their financial reporting objectives.
 Additional information is provided about financial statement objectives, qualitative characteristics and elements.
 General recognition and measurement criteria, and presentation concepts are introduced.

-Financial Statement Presentation The proposed section PS 1202 Financial statement presentation will replace the current section PS 1201 Financial statement presentation.
+Financial Statement Presentation

+- The proposed section PS 1202 Financial statement presentation will replace the current section PS 1201 Financial statement presentation.
 PS 1202 Financial statement presentation will apply to fiscal years beginning on or after April 1, 2026 to coincide with the adoption of the revised conceptual framework.
-Early adoption will be permitted.
-The proposed section includes the following: Relocation of the net debt indicator to its own statement called the statement of net financial assets/liabilities, with the calculation of net debt refined to ensure its original meaning is retained.
-Separating liabilities into financial liabilities and nen financialliabilities.
-Separating liabilities into financial liabilities and non-financial liabilities.
-Restructuring the statement of financial position to present total assets followed by total liabilities.
-Changes to common terminology used in the financial statements, including re-naming accumulated surplus (deficit) to net assets (liabilities).
-Removal of the statement of remeasurement gains (losses) with the information instead included on a new statement called the statement of changes in net assets (liabilities).
-This new statement would present the changes in each component of net assets (liabilities), including a new component called "accumulated other".
-A new provision whereby an entity can use an amended budget in certaincircumstances.
-Inclusion of disclosures related to risks and uncertainties that could affect the entity's financial position.
-The Public Sector Accounting Reard is currently deliberating on feedback received on expensive drafts related to the reporting, model.
-The Public Sector Accounting Board is currently deliberating on feedback received on exposure drafts related to the reporting model.
+Early adoption will be permitted. - The proposed section includes the following: - Relocation of the net debt indicator to its own statement called the statement of net financial assets/liabilities, with the calculation of net debt refined to ensure its original meaning is retained. - Separating liabilities into financial liabilities and non-financialliabilities. - Restructuring the statement of financial position to present total assets followed by totalliabilities. - Changes to common terminology used in the financial statements, including re-naming accumulated surplus (deficit) to net assets (liabilities). - Removal of the statement of remeasurement gains (losses) with the information instead included on a new statement called the statement of changes in net assets (liabilities).
+This new statement would present the changes in each component of net assets (liabilities), including a new component called "accumulated other". - A new provision whereby an entity can use an amended budget in certaincircumstances. - Inclusion of disclosures related to risks and uncertainties that could affect the entity's financial position. - The Public Sector Accounting Board is currently deliberating on feedback received on exposure drafts related to the reporting model.